Google Photos and Google Drive

 MultCloud, as a multi-cloud aggregator, is not only able to combine multiple clouds into one, but also transfer files directly from one cloud to another without downloading and uploading.
 Currently, MultCloud supports more than 30+ leading cloud service providers, including Google Drive, Dropbox, OneDrive, MEGA, Flickr, Google Photos, etc. and other protocols such as FTP, SFTP, WebDav, etc.

-Let's see how to transfer between Google Photos and Google Drive.
+Let's see how to move Google Photos to Google Drive.

 Step 1: Create a MultCloud account, or you can log in with your Google+ or Facebook account.